rfk/m2wsgi/README.rst

     :response:    implements a simple canned response, with ability to interpolate variables from the request.

-    :reaper:      a device for timing out hung or inactive requests.

 Don't we already have one of these?